dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 If you do not have Docker or Docker-Compose installed on your machine, please exit this video and proceed to the Docker website at http://www.docker.com.

-We will begin by launching a terminal window in which we can execute commands.
-Do this by running **xterm** on a Linux machine, opening the **Terminal** app on a Mac, or launching a terminal emulator on Windows.

-After you have launched a terminal window, let's test that Docker is running properly on your machine.
-So we will start by running the Docker Hello World command:
+Next, let's test that Docker is running properly on your machine by running the Docker Hello World command:

 .. code-block::